This is a delicious moussaka recipe which anyone can cook.

-Moussaka has turned into one of my favourite greek dishes ever.
+Moussaka has turned into one of my favorite greek dishes ever.
 The first time I tried it, I have to say…I was disappointed.
 Granted, as I had no idea how to cook a moussaka, I’d bought it from a supermarket in my much younger days which probably didn’t help.
 I’d made another attempt a few years on and was equally dissatisfied – it’d filled a hole but was bland and runny.

 Truth be known, it had never really appealed or been on my A list of things to either try or make myself.